Tracking and Analyzing with Analytics

 The Ecommerce reports allow you to analyze purchase activity on your site or app.
 You can see product and transaction information, average order value, ecommerce conversion rate, time to purchase, and other data.

 Setting up eCommerce tracking in Analytics will let you see vital information such as total/average revenue, conversion rates, product revenues, cart/checkout conversion rates and abandonment rates, and more.

 Being able to measure this information is an absolute necessity in order to improve and optimise your store’s conversion rates.
 It will also help you understand whether most of your sales are coming in via organic search, paid search, referrals, email or social media, which will help you make informed decisions on where best to spend your marketing/advertising resources.

-- Go to Google Analytics, click on your website, then click on Admin, View, Ecommerce Settings then configure the following:
+- To configure for WooCommerce, in Google Analytics, click on the website View, then click on Admin, View, Ecommerce Settings then configure the following:

 - Set “Enable Ecommerce” to On.

 - Set “Enable Enhanced Ecommerce Reporting” to On.